The most popular form of auto racing in the United States. NASCAR is an acronym for the "National Association for Stock Car Auto Racing."

 The early years of NASCAR were mostly a period of growth.
 Most of the early tracks were short dirt tracks in the South.
 The first race of the "Strictly Stock" series (later to be known as the Winston Cup, NEXTEL Cup, Sprint Cup, Monster Energy Cup, and now as just the Cup Series but then accurately named as the cars were stock right down to column-shifted transmissions whose linkages could not be rushed) was held in 1949 at Charlotte Speedway in North Carolina.
 The first series champion was a man by the name of Red Byron.
 The only track still on the series schedule from the 1949 season is Martinsville Speedway in Virginia.
 The first completely paved track and the first over one mile long was Darlington Raceway, which had its first race in 1950.
 In 1957, the new "fuelie" Chevrolets dominated so thoroughly that NASCAR banned fuel injection (a ban that persisted until the 2012 season, almost 20 years after the last carbureted road cars disappeared from US showrooms); in retaliation, GM not only pulled out but maneuvered the Automobile Manufacturers' Association trade group into banning its members from supporting racing in any way (a ban that was worked around within a year and gone within the decade).
 Then, in 1959, everything changed.
 For years, the Daytona event had been run on the Beach-Road Course, a half-beach, half-road course that used half of the Florida State Road A1A.
 Because the event was attracting large crowds — and because the occasional accident where said crowds became human guard rails — there needed to be a permanent track to race on, so the 2.5-mile Daytona International Speedway was built, and the first running of what would be known as the Daytona 500 was run on February 22, 1959.
 Today, the Daytona 500 is NASCAR's Super Bowl and World Series, unique in that it's the first event on their yearly schedule (having been so since 1982), running on the Sunday of Presidents' Day weekend.

 Today, NASCAR is one of the most popular sports leagues in the world, with audiences and drivers from around the world.
 However, this popularity has been waning in recent years.
 Much of it can be blamed on Brian France constantly making changes.
 While some changes reflect the modern reality of sports politics (such as the move from traditional tracks such as Rockingham and North Wilkesboro to newer facilities located nationwide such as Las Vegas and Kansas City), others see many of the changes as a cash-grab or a way to rig races in the favor of whatever driver the sanctioning body wants to win, usually whoever is supposedly selling the most merchandise.
-The decline really set in when the fifth-generation car (known as the Car of Tomorrow) was introduced in 2007.
+The decline set in when the fifth-generation car (known as the Car of Tomorrow) was introduced in 2007.
 The car was met negatively, as there was little, if any, difference between the four manufacturers (Chevrolet, Ford, Dodge, and Toyota), which NASCAR attempted to justify by trying to make it more about driver skill rather than manufacturer support.
-The car also nixed the rear spoiler in favor of a wing, making the car look more like a touring car than a stock car; this wing was re-replaced by the spoiler in 2010 after it was found that the wing made the roof flaps (which are supposed to set the car down when it spins) useless and caused several airborne crashes (two in Talladega and one at Atlanta), one of which looked eerily similar to Bobby Allison's 1987 crash at Talladega that led to the restrictor plate being mandated at Talladega and Daytona starting in 1988.
+The car also nixed the rear spoiler in favor of a wing, making the car look more like a touring car than a stock car; this wing was re-replaced by the spoiler in 2010 after it was found that the wing made the roof flaps (which are supposed to set the car down when it spins) useless and caused several airborne crashes (two in Talladega and one at Atlanta), one of which looked eerily similar to Bobby Allison's 1987 crash at Talladega that led to the restrictor plate being mandated at Talladega and Daytona starting the following year.
 In addition, the Car of Tomorrow was also slow and boxy, and the racing product degraded, as a result.
 Despite this, the Car of Tomorrow, statistically, actually created the most competitive period in NASCAR history to date.
-The Car of Tomorrow was introduced to the Nationwide Series in 2010, but they were more accepted due to resembling ther street counterparts more (the Dodge Challenger, in particular, was declared the best-looking car in all of NASCAR).
+The Car of Tomorrow was introduced to the Nationwide Series in 2010, but they were more accepted due to resembling ther street counterparts more (the Dodge Challenger in particular, was declared the best-looking car in all of NASCAR).

 In 2011, the Car of Tomorrow received a slight redesign to the nose, once again allowing the grille area to resemble their street counterparts.
-This led to a new form of racing known as the two-car tandem, which was heavily criticized, even though it did create two first-time winners at Daytona (Trevor Bayne in the Daytona 500, and David Ragan in the Coke Zero 400) and a photo-finish at Talladega, as well as first-time winners in Regan Smith at Darlington, Paul Menard at Indianapolis, and Marcos Ambrose at Watkins Glen, plus the most competitive title fight since 1992 that ended in a tie between Tony Stewart and Carl Edwards (Stewart ultimately won the tiebreaker by virtue of having five wins that season, while Edwards had one).
+This led to a new form of racing known as the two-car tandem, which was heavily criticized, even though it did create two first-time winners at Daytona (Trevor Bayne in the Daytona 500, and David Ragan in the Coke Zero 400) and a photo-finish at Talladega, as well as first-time winners in Regan Smith at Darlington, Paul Menard at Indianapolis, and Marcos Ambrose at Watkins Glen, plus the most competitive title fight since 1992 that ended in a tie between Tony Stewart and Carl Edwards (Stewart ultimately won the tiebreaker by virtue of having five wins that season, while Edwards only had one).
 The cars received a new superspeedway package in 2012 that made the tandem all but impossible, though it remained prevalent in the Nationwide Series (now Xfinity Series) until a crash at the 2013 Drive4COPD 300 that saw Kyle Larson fly into the catchfence at the end of the race, ripping out the front of the car and injuring 33 fans.
-That same year, the Car of Tomorrow was replaced with Gen-6 car, which has more clear-cut differences between the Chevy, Ford, and Toyota models (Dodge left the sport after 2012 when Penske switched back to Ford, and no other major teams would switch, though they did design a new Charger model; Dodge cars continued running unsupported in the Nationwide/Xfinity Series until 2018, ARCA until 2019, and the Truck Series via the Ram Trucks brand until 2016; a few Dodge-engined cars are still running in the Whelen Modified Tour, many Dodges can still be found in the Whelen All-American Racing Series, and the Pinty's Series in Canada is dominated by factory-supported Dodge cars, since Fiat Automobili, S.p.A. supports it via its Canadian arm).
-The Gen-6 car will be replaced by the Next-Gen (formerly Gen-7) car in 2021, with the goal of making the cars resemble their street counterparts and attracting more manufacturers; so far, Honda and Nissan have expressed interest, and many fans are hoping for Dodge to make another return.
+That same year, the Car of Tomorrow was replaced with the Gen-6 car, which is not only much faster but has more clear-cut differences between the Chevy, Ford, and Toyota models (Dodge left the sport after 2012 when Penske switched back to Ford, and no other major teams would switch, though they did design a new Charger model; Dodge cars continued running unsupported in the Nationwide/Xfinity Series until 2018, ARCA until 2019, and the Truck Series via the Ram Trucks brand until 2016; a few Dodge-engined cars are still running in the Whelen Modified Tour, many Dodges can still be found in the Whelen All-American Racing Series, and the Pinty's Series in Canada is dominated by factory-supported Dodge cars, since Fiat Automobili, S.p.A. supports it via its Canadian arm).
+The Gen-6 car will be replaced by the Next-Gen (formerly Gen-7) car in 2021, with the goal of making the cars resemble their street counterparts even better and attracting more manufacturers; so far, Honda and Nissan have expressed interest, and many fans are hoping for Dodge to make another return.

 Major National Series